 Haddo House Circuit

 Explore the park of Haddo House.
-Follow the clear marked paths and you’ll come across lakes, wonderful tall trees, beautiful plants, bird houses and the chance to visit the House, shop and cafe.
+Follow the clear marked paths and you’ll come across lakes, wonderful tall trees,bird houses and a children’s play area.

 Climb the steady ascent up to the top of the peak of the Tap o’Noth.
 This is the site of the second highest hillfort in Scotland.
 At the top of the peak the views over Aberdeenshire are absolutely stunning.

 Walk the sands of St Cyrus beach before climbing the cliffs for magnificent views of Aberdeenshire and its coastline.
-Return below the cliffs, passing the nature reserve well-known for its grasslands, flowers and pretty butterflies.
+Returning down the cliffs, you will pass the nature reserve well-known for its grasslands, flowers and beautiful butterflies.

 Pass the charming Loch of Aboyne, following a lochside route and through the woodland beyond to climb the steep hill of Mortlich for wonderful views over Deeside.

 The correen hills are an open area of rolling moorland, growing to 518m at the gentle dome of Lord Arthurs Seat.
-The views here are not to be missed.
+This is a breathtaking area to visit with amazing views.